Randy and Laura, 2010-2016

 Continuation of New Akard 1979.
 Akard feels a return of creative power, Pete Sponge revives from his coma, and Jim Piston cries his eyes out upon realizing what a dweeb he really is.
 Later incorporated into 1994 and later versions of Akard Drearstone.

-The start of an experimental novel about future wars in the South Pacific and young men of the following generation, unable to truly appreciate what their fathers have accomplished, instead wasting time cruising downtown streets.
+The start of an experimental novel about future wars in the South Pacific and young men of the following generation, unable to truly appreciate what their fathers have accomplished, who instead waste time cruising downtown streets.
 Parts of this abandoned effort were incorporated into the early Sortmind.

 The Selector, 1981-1982

 Strange and supercilious animals are chewing out the electrical grid of a downtown skyscraper.
 Maybe they’re eating the entire building, who knows?
-Some night shift supervisor dude is in extreme denial about the entire affair.
+A night shift supervisor dude is in extreme denial about the entire affair.
+Posted to blog.sortmind.com.

 Where Eagles Have Unfortunately Landed, 1980